Bromgard/rcblack/Gisla_saga/Gisla_2.md

 [↩](#a26)

 <a name="myfootnote27" id="f27">27</a>:
-  _heldr--sik_, it was otherwise the custom that the shield be held by another (for example see Gunnl. saga c.
+  _heldr--sik_, it was otherwise the custom that the shield be held up toward the opposing combatant to signal readiness. (for example see Gunnl. saga c.
 11).
 [↩](#a27)

 <a name="myfootnote28" id="f28">28</a>: